Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 17:

-Upload your DataFrame to the database using the upload_to_db method storing it in the table dim_store_details.
+Upload the DataFrame to the database using the upload_to_db method storing it in the table dim_store_details.

 Step 18:

 Create a method in DataExtractor called extract_from_s3 which uses the boto3 package to download and extract the information returning a pandas DataFrame.
-The S3 address for the products data is the following s3://data-handling-public/products.csv the method will take this address in as an argument and return the pandas DataFrame.

 ![img18](assets/image18.png)

 Step 19:

-Create a method in the DataCleaning class called convert_product_weights this will take the products DataFrame as an argument and return the products DataFrame.If you check the weight column in the DataFrame the weights all have different units.Convert them all to a decimal value representing their weight in kg.
-Use a 1:1 ratio of ml to g as a rough estimate for the rows containing ml.Develop the method to clean up the weight column and remove all excess characters then represent the weights as a float.
+Create a method in the DataCleaning class called convert_product_weights this will take the products DataFrame as an argument and return the products DataFrame.

 ![img19](assets/image19.png)